therapist-app/therapist-app/README.md

 3. `npm run prepare`
 4. Now whenver you commit code in the frontend the code will be formatted automatically

-### Running Code formatting manually (not needed if you have pre-commit hooks setup):
+### Running Code formatting manually (not needed if you have pre-commit hooks setup)

 1. `cd frontend`
 2. `npm run fix-all`